Last Updated on March 18, 2021 by Chris and Lindsay

 Of course when it is time to leave be sure to follow these tips in reverse.
 You definitely don’t want to be the truck camper who drives through the campground trailing their sewer pipe or electrical connection!

-Check out this post for a great RV Departure checklist.
+Check out our post for a great RV Departure checklist.

 Can you live out of your camper when it is not on the truck?